Numbers 6 – The Vow of a Nazirite

 i.
 Aaron was commanded to pronounce this blessing over the people of Israel – not over the other nations.
 Though God blesses all mankind, there is a definite and strong sense in which He has blessing only for His people.
 We have to join ourselves to Him to gain that blessing.

 b.
-And I will bless them: God promises to bless in response to this blessing!
-How appropriate for pastors to pronounce these words over their people!
-How much more appropriate for every believer to remember that we have a High Priest in heaven who ever lives to intercede for us and to bless us!
+And I will bless them: God promised to bless according to these words.
+This makes these words appropriate for pastors to pronounce over their congregations.
+More importantly, every believer should remember that we have a High Priest in heaven – Jesus Christ – who lives forever to pray for us and to bless us.

 i.
 “When God saith, ‘I will,’ all the devils in hell cannot turn aside the blessing, and all the ages of eternity cannot change the King’s word.”
 (Spurgeon)

 ii.
 “The Lord has blessed his people, and he would have them know it.
 He has blessed them with all spiritual blessings in heavenly places in Christ Jesus, and it is his wish that they should experience the fullness of this blessedness.
 Are any of the Lord’s people without a sense of this blessing?
 It is not the will of God that you should continue in this low condition.”
 (Spurgeon)